 - You may be fingerprinted.
 (No, I don’t know why either, but it’s not uncommon is some countries)

 - The report may not be in English or the language you require for your claim.
-You will need to get it translated, at your expense.
+This will need to be translated, at your expense.

 - You will need to pay for a copy of the report.
 This payment should have a receipt.

-- Keep a photocopy (and a copy in the cloud) of documents (passport, credit cards etc and serial numbers) to make it easier to provide these details for your report.
+- Keep a photocopy (and a copy in the cloud) of documents (passport, credit cards etc and serial numbers).
+This makes it easier to provide these details for your report.

 - If your claim is a medically related or a damage or travel delay claim, many of the above points will also apply.